ChanChar/ChanChar.github.io/_posts/2015-06-21-crunch-time.md

 That's a wrap.
 One month's worth of post in less than 30 minutes of reading time.
 I'm hoping my next post will shed some light on how I feel in my progress in becoming a developer.
 I'll also be sure to share some of the awesome libraries that I hope to incorporate into my project.

 Note: Cloudinary is awesome of image/video hosting.
-My site feel faster.
+The site feels faster.
 No more redirects for images for me.
 YESSSSSSSSSSSS.

 Note 2: I love CompositeViews.